-The enneagram has nine different personality types.
+The Enneagram has nine different personality types.
 Read this short introduction to the nine enneagram types to understand each one!

 What Is The Enneagram?

-The enneagram is a personality typing system that consists of nine types.
+The Enneagram is a personality typing system that consists of nine types.
 These 9 types are named numbers 1-9.
 Your enneagram type is dictated by your childhood wound (also known as childhood programming).

-This childhood programming has created instilled desires and fear that drive all your actions and give you personality traits.
+This childhood programming has created instilled desires and fears that drive all your actions and give you personality traits.
 There are 9 common beliefs and fears you could end up with.
 Thus, the 9 enneagram types.

 The enneagram types give you insight into…

 The Nine Enneagram Types

 Here’s a simple introduction to the nine enneagram types so you can find your enneagram type and understand what each enneagram type is like!

 Jump To A Specific Enneagram…